NalaHam/Final_Project_Preposal/status.md

 #### What have you not done for your project yet?

 Formulated it in a user friendly way.
-I want the code to readable and with explainations.
+I want the code to be readable and have explainations.

 #### What problems, if any, have you encountered?